umeshramya/reactstrap-react-lib/README.md

 This is build with typescript for using  with react and reactstrap

 This contains forloowing lib modules
-1. AlertP
+1. FormSubmit
-2. ButtonP
+2. React-Table
-3. ModelP
+3. DeleteForm
-4. FormSubmit
-5. FormDelete

 ## FormSubmit
 This is for submiting data to server. it has inbuilt submit button and also reset button.